bakerag1/whiskey-row-brew-club/site/content/styles/bjcp/2021/28A-Brett Beer.md

 ## Commercial Examples
 Boulevard Saison Brett, Hill Farmstead Arthur, Logsdon Seizoen Bretta, Lost Abbey Brett Devo, Russian River Sanctification, The Bruery Saison Rue

+## Entry Instructions
+The entrant must specify either a Base Style,or provide a description of the ingredients, specs, or desired character.
+The entrant may specify the strains of Brett used.